-Governmental funds are used to account for all or most of the District's general activities, including the collection and disbursement of restricted, committed, or assigned funds (special revenue funds), the funds restricted, committed, or assigned for the acquisition or construction of capital assets (capital projects funds), the funds restricted, committed, or assigned for the service funds) and management of funds held in trust that can be used for library services (permanent fund).
+Governmental funds are used to account for all or most of the District's general activities, including the collection and disbursement of restricted, committed, or assigned funds (special revenue funds), the funds restricted, committed, or assigned for the acquisition or construction of capital assets (capital projects funds), the funds restricted, committed, or assigned for the servicing of general long-term debt (debt service funds) and management of funds held in trust that can be used for library services (permanent fund).
 The general fund is used to account for all activities of the District not accounted for in some other fund.